 Management Information (“MI”) will be produced on a regular basis and these will contain metrics based on the stated appetites contained within the RAS.
 MI relating to the branch performance against its stated Risk Appetite measures will be included within the regular reporting received by the ManCo (monthly) and the ARCo (quarterly).

-In addition, the Risk department will monitor the Risk Appetite limits daily and present compliance at the ManCo and ARCO meetings.
-In the event of a breach of RAS, the specific circumstances must be reported in accordance with section 12.4 below.
+In addition, the Risk department will monitor the Risk Appetite limits daily and report at least weekly with monthly presentations of compliance at the ManCo and ARCO meetings.
+In the event of a breach of RAS, the specific circumstances must be reported in accordance with section 14.4 below.

 Escalation of RAS Breaches